BlakkTyger/mechanistic-interpretability/Paper-Notes/Subspace Routing.md

 Steps for the algorithm:
 1. Identify Acceptance Subspaces (HOW?)
-2. Use gradient-based optimisation to reroute embeddings from refusal subspaces to acceptance subspaces (Better Opimization?)
+2. Use gradient-based optimization to reroute embeddings from refusal subspaces to acceptance subspaces (Better Optimization?)

 Metadata about the algorithm:
 1. Models used: Gemma2, Llama3.2, and Qwen2.5

 ### Identification of Subspaces